mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 ### Method 1: Initialization Script (Recommended)

-This method is the simplest if you are not using the Docker dev environment (method B).
+This method is the simplest.

 #### Prerequisites